fnl/bootstrap/README.rst

 * GLib_ the GNOME standard library for unit testin\g, data structures, and threading (LGPL v)
 * glibc_ the GNU implementation of the C Standard Library (libc) (should already be installed by default) (LGPL V)
 * GSL_ the GNU Scientific Library for numerical computing (GPL v)
+* libcsv_ a ANSI C89 library to read and write column data (LGPL 3)
 * Libxml2_ the GNOME XML parser toolkit to work with markup documents\*\* (MIT L)
 * MemSL2_ a data structures library with memory debugging/tracing handlers\* (LGPL 3)
 * SQLite_ a self-contained SQL database engine\*\*\* (PubDom)